 - Depression.
 Early research suggests that L-tryptophan might improve the effectiveness of common medications for depression.

-- Healing ulcers caused by the bacteria Helicobacter pylori (H pylori).
-Research shows that taking L-tryptophan in combination with the ulcer medication omeprazole improves ulcer healing rates compared to taking omeprazole alone.
+- A digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori).
+Research shows that taking L-tryptophan in combination with the ulcer medicationomeprazole improves ulcer healing rates compared to taking omeprazole alone.

 - Other conditions.

 There isn't enough reliable information to know if L-tryptophan is safe when taken by mouth long-term.

 Medications for depression (Antidepressant drugs) interacts with L-TRYPTOPHAN